OctopusDeploy/blog/blog/2021-12/best-webinars-of-2021/index.md

 ### CI/CD in the cloud with Octopus and TeamCity

 We launched Octopus Cloud in 2018, and have iterated on it for the past three years.
-Our favorite build server, TeamCity (which we use internally at Octopus) now has a cloud product, eliminating the need for local virtual machines on-premises.
+Our favorite build server, [TeamCity](https://www.jetbrains.com/teamcity/) (which we use internally at Octopus) now has a cloud product, eliminating the need for local virtual machines on-premises.
 You can now use both Octopus and TeamCity on a fully-managed cloud offering.

-In this webinar you will learn:
+We cover the following topics:

 - How to use TeamCity Cloud.
 - How to use Octopus Cloud.